ngrx/platform/projects/ngrx.io/content/guide/signals/signal-method.md

 }
 ```

-`logDoubledNumber` can be called with a static value of type number or a Signal of type number:
+`logDoubledNumber` can be called with a static value of type `number`, or a Signal of type `number`:

 ```ts